Chuck Thomsen

-Charles William Thomsen (born January 20, 1957) is an American Republican politician from the US state of Oregon.
-He currently serves in the Oregon Senate, representing District 26, which includes all of Hood River County and parts of eastern Multnomah County and northeastern Clackamas County.
+Charles William Thomsen (born January 20, 1957) is an American politician.
+From 2011 to 2023, he served as a Republican in the Oregon Senate representing District 26, which includes all of Hood River County and parts of eastern Multnomah County and northeastern Clackamas County.

 Early life and career

-Thomsen was born in Hood River, Oregon, and graduated from Hood River Valley High School and then attended Willamette University, where he graduated with a bachelor's degree in political science and economics.
+Thomsen was born on January 20, 1957, in Hood River, Oregon, and graduated from Hood River Valley High School, then attended Willamette University, where he graduated with a bachelor's degree in political science and economics.
 Thomsen returned to Hood River where he worked as an orchardist, raising pears and apples.

 Political career

 Thomsen was appointed to the Hood River Planning Commission in 1990, and then elected to the Hood River County Board of Commissioners in 1994.
 He was re-elected to the commission four times and served until 2010.
 In 2010, Thomsen ran for the Oregon State Senate seat held by Rick Metsger, who vacated the seat to run for Oregon State Treasurer.
 In the 2010 general election, Thomsen defeated Democrat Brent Barton 53%–47%.
 His support and advocacy in animal-related measures saw him labeled as a 2011 "Top Dog" by the Oregon Humane Society.

 On December 11, 2020, Thomsen and 11 other state Republican officials signed a letter requesting Oregon Attorney General Ellen Rosenblum join Texas and other states contesting the results of the 2020 presidential election in Texas v.
 Pennsylvania.
 Rosenblum announced she had filed in behalf of the defense, and against Texas, the day prior.